- Impuestos

 Tips To Manage the Costs and Impacts of Tariffs

-Moving forward, employers can begin preparing a response to tariffs, starting with taking a breath every time a new tariff announcement comes from the White House.
-By staying out of the emotionality of the moment and keeping an eye on the big picture, employers can spare their business a roller-coaster ride.
-For example, did any owner gain ground by furloughing or laying off employees upon announcement of some of the highest tariffs, only to hear days later that a 90-day pause was going into effect?
-Did the quick reaction cut costs, or did it impact morale and possibly productivity?
+Moving forward, employers can begin preparing a response to tariffs, starting with taking a breath every time a new tariff is announced.
+By staying out of the emotionality of the moment and keeping an eye on the big picture, employers might spare their business a roller-coaster ride.

-• Tips from a Paychex HR Professional: “Employers should look at any vulnerabilities in their supply chain, especially where dependence on a specific supply is present,” said Megan Burdett, HR Strategy and Talent Partner with Paychex.
-“This could lead to delays, which might result in additional costs that impact the budget and possibly affect decisions about the size of the workforce.”
+- Tips from a Paychex HR Professional: “Employers should look at any vulnerabilities in their supply chain, especially where dependence on a specific supply is present,” said Megan Burdett, HR Strategy and Talent Partner with Paychex.
+“Shipment delays, material and product shortages, and increased tariffs impact budgets and cash flow.”

-• “Research the domestic supply chain, where businesses might find better costs or more reliable delivery,” said Reyes.
+- “Research the domestic supply chain, where businesses might find better costs or more reliable delivery,” Burdett said

-• Rethink your overhead costs: If employers can reduce or eliminate unnecessary expenses – maybe even invest in technology or manage utilities better – then the money saved can be used to lessen the price increase passed on to consumers.
+- Rethink your overhead costs: If employers can reduce or eliminate unnecessary expenses, the money saved can be used to lessen the price increase passed on to consumers.

-• Tips from a Paychex HR Professional: “The constant goal is to keep winning the talent war,” Reyes said.
-“Benefits are drawing cards for talent, so focus on keeping those in place, such as a 401(k) program.
+- Tips from Paychex HR Professional: “The constant goal is to keepwinning the talent war,” Reyes said.
+“Benefits are drawing cards for talent, so focus on keeping those in place such as a 401(k) program.
 However, the business can save on some costs by suspending a company match while the business works through the current tariff environment.
-This helps businesses balance their short-term and long-term goals.”
+This helps businesses balance its short-term and long-term goals.”

-• “Another consideration to trim overhead is to conduct a review of the overtime taken and adjust if it can be limited temporarily,” said Burdett.
+- “Another consideration to trim overhead is to conduct a review of the overtime taken and adjust if it can be limited temporarily,” Reyes said.

 If tariffs impact your ability to grow the business in the short term, business owners have options.